-Karan Johar Has Baby Twins W/O Wife: What Is Surrogacy?
+Karan Johar Has Baby Twins Sans Wife: What Is Surrogacy?
 Is It Legal In India?

 Is It Legal In India?

-It is unclear if Karan Johar went for gestational or traditional surrogacy to have his baby twins, since he does not have a wife.
+It is unclear if Karan Johar went for gestational or traditional surrogacy to have his baby twins since he does not have a wife.
 But, he sure has gone through the legal way of doing it.
 Surrogacy in India is still a sensitive issue.
 The Indian Council of Medical Research laid out surrogacy guidelines in 2002, which made it legal in the country but failed to provide enough legal restrictions for illicit usage.
 According to a UN-backed study in 2012, there are more than 3000 surrogacy clinics in India.
-Those clinics run a $400-million surrogacy industry in the country.
+Those clinics run a $400 million surrogacy industry in the country.

 India formulated a draft ART (Assisted Reproductive Technology) Bill in 2010.
 The Indian Express reports that it was never passed as a law.
 However, the bill is accused of not giving enough legal protection to the surrogate mother.
 The bill does not allow homosexual couples or single foreigners to go for the process.
 The Surrogacy (Regulation) Bill was introduced in November 2016.
 The bill was approved but not passed.
 Neither of the bills allows single parents to go for surrogacy in India.
 That is why it is unclear how Karan Johar, being single, was allowed to have the kids.